needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 ### Update/edit an asset

+An asset can only be updated if it is not frozen and its status is 'Draft'.
 To update an asset in this sample, follow these steps:

 1. Select a Project.
 2. On the right side of the screen, select **...** button of the asset you want to update and select **Open**.